danrot/master-thesis/03_implementation.md

 delegates it to the `ObjectManager`, which passes it to the `Client`, which again calls the `checkoutItem` method of the `VersionHandler`, so that the code is also reusable across multiple systems.
-At the very end it is also the `VersionManager` who marks the node as dirty, and indicates the session that this node has to be saved later.
+At the very end it is also the `VersionManager` that marks the node as dirty, and indicates the session that this node has to be saved later.

-But the main part of the checkout process is again implemented in the `VersionHandler`.
+But the main part of the checkout process is implemented in the `VersionHandler`.
 It has similar checks as the checkin process, first it checks if the node is already checked out.
 In that case it would just do nothing, because the node is already in the desired state.
 The second check also